deepuzz11/AI-driven-Log-based-Threat-Detection/README.md

 # AI-Driven Log-Based Threat Detection

-> A full-stack, real-time network threat detection platform powered by a hybrid Rule Engine + XGBoost ML pipeline, with a premium React dashboard and a live traffic simulator.
+> A full-stack, real-time network threat detection platform powered by a hybrid Rule Engine + XGBoost ML pipeline, with a React dashboard and a live traffic simulator.

 ---